 Welcome to my lab website.
-I am an evolutionary biologist with considerable experience in marine systems.
-My research has drawn on a variety of methods and data, but the approach and tools of Molecular Ecology unites most of the ongoing work in my lab.
+I am an empirical biologist interested in micro-evolutionary processes in the sea.
+My research draws on a variety of methods, but the approach and tools of Molecular Ecology unites ongoing work in my lab.

 Evolutionary applications Climate change will exert an enormous selective gradient on natural populations.
 Evolutionary quantitative genetics provides a framework to predict how organisms will respond from organismal and population perspectives.
 Since the response to changing environments can involve both physiological and evolutionary components, we will need estimates of the amount of quantitative genetic variation (heritability in the narrow sense) in traits under selection in natural populations.
 It is this later quantity, combined with genetic correlations among traits, that sets the rate of the evolutionary response.
 Traditional methods for estimating heritability and genetic correlations require laboratory crosses and culture over many generations, the foundation of quantitative genetics.
 Yet for many of the species that provide ecosystem services, or that are ecosystem engineers, or bring so much aesthetic value to our lives, such crosses and culture are just not possible.
 A solution to this problem is to develop estimators of heritability in the wild, and I have been contributing to this field by the development and application of marker-based methods to wild populations (Carlon et al. 2011).
 These marker-based methods, and newer developments springing from applications of next generation sequencing to “de novo” systems, hold the key to predicting the evolutionary response of many natural populations in the face of rapid climate change.